AmitThakkar/Calendar-Sample/README.md

 # Calendar Sample

-This a small example of Google Calendar View.
+This a small example of Google Calendar.